Mickjitsu/roadhouse_BJJ/README.md

 ## Introduction
 This is a project I have created for my first assignment in HTML and CSS.
 The project is for a Brazilian JiuJitsu club called Roadhhouse BJJ.
-The website is to allow interested parties, current and potential members to find  relevant information about the gym, where it's located and when the classes are along with more infortmation regarding the gym itself.
+The website is to allow interested parties, current and potential members to find  relevant information about the gym, where it's located and when the classes are along with more information regarding the gym itself.
+The webpage is fully responsive for devices from 300px to large monitors 1200px +.

 ![image](https://github.com/Mickjitsu/roadhouse_BJJ/assets/81781555/8a72ea97-abcf-4c92-95e8-4fb16ae507ca)